Getting more traffic is top of mind for any business owner, so the thought of mastering ecommerce SEO has probably crossed your mind once or twice.

 This beginner’s guide will take you from newbie to novice as quickly and simply as possible.
 We’ll cover keyword research, site structure and organization, and on-page SEO.

-First, what is SEO and why does it matter in ecommerce?
+What is ecommerce SEO and why does it matter?

 Search engine optimization (SEO) is the process of generating more organic (i.e. free, natural) traffic from sites like Google, Bing and Yahoo.